Texas governor: Parents seeking transgender care for kids should face abuse investigations - NewsBreak

 The statement further read, “At this time, there are no pending investigations of child abuse involving the procedures described in that opinion.
 If any such allegations are reported to us, they will be investigated under existing policies of Child Protective Investigations.”

 As attorney general, Paxton can issue opinions in which he shares written interpretations about existing law.
-However, his office’s website points out these opinions “cannot create new provisions in the law or correct unintended, undesirable effects of the law.”Antisemitic materials dropped at homes in two Texas cities
+However, his office’s website points out these opinions “cannot create new provisions in the law or correct unintended, undesirable effects of the law.”Cowell’s tribute, other honors for ‘Nightbirde’ Jane Marczewski

 Randy Erben, who teaches a class on Texas government at The University of Texas at Austin School of Law, explained that even though an attorney general’s opinion is “merely advisory,” it can be “pretty persuasive” for a state agency to follow.